JulianKemmerer/PipelineC/docs/SYN_DESIGN.md

 not the requested `cuts` count.
-The requested cut count and realized slice count are often equal for one pure-comb subtree (so `pipeline_stages` is then `cuts + 1`), but those two counts can differ after boundary lowering or with decoupled regions.
-Conflating these values can make a print like `cuts=0 main_latency=0 pipeline_stages=20` look like no registers were added at all.
+The requested cut count and realized slice count are often equal for one pure-comb subtree (so `pipeline_stages` is then `cuts + 1`), but those two counts can differ after boundary lowering or with decoupled regions — a print like `cuts=0 main_latency=0 pipeline_stages=20` can look like no registers were added at all when in fact locked slices distributed across decoupled regions account for all 20 stages.
-The compact WireGuard result has no remaining *global* cuts, but does have 19 realized locked slices (ten internal helper slices and nine shared boundaries), i.e. **20** pipeline stages end-to-end.

 Entity naming is also unchanged: each distinct (IO regs + leaf slices) combination hashes to its own VHDL entity `funcname_<latency>CLK_<hash>`.

-## 3. Delay model: leaf-only synthesis with estimates
+## 2. Delay model: leaf-only synthesis with estimates

-Old: `ADD_PATH_DELAY_TO_LOOKUP` synthesized **every** function individually — adder, foo, bar, and MAIN each got a syn run — because composing delays from children was thought too inaccurate.
-This mode still exists as `--full_hier_syn` (`HIER_SYN_MODE == "full"`).
+`ADD_PATH_DELAY_TO_LOOKUP` can synthesize **every** function individually — adder, foo, bar, and MAIN each get a syn run — because composing delays from children can be too inaccurate for some designs.
+This mode is `--full_hier_syn` (`HIER_SYN_MODE == "full"`).

 There is also a third, opposite mode: `--no_hier_syn`